+- Propionic acidaemia (PA) is caused by a deficiency of propionyl CoA carboxylase, an enzyme on the catabolic pathway of amino acids (isoleucine, valine, threonine and methionine) as well as cholesterol side chains, odd chain fatty acids and free propionate from the gut.

+- Decompensation is often triggered by states causing metabolic stress such as:

+- o febrile illness

+- o diarrhoea or vomiting

+- o fasting

+- constipation.

-- Propionic acidaemia (PA) is caused by a deficiency of propionyl CoA carboxylase, an enzyme on the catabolic pathway of amino acids (isoleucine, valine, threonine and methionine) as well as cholesterol side chains, odd chain fatty acids and free propionate from the gut. - Decompensation is often triggered by states causing metabolic stress such as febrile illness, diarrhoea or vomiting, fasting, or constipation.
-However, an obvious cause is not always apparent. - Early signs of decompensation may be subtle.
-Vomiting is common and should be taken seriously. - Long-term management aims to reduce the sources of the precursors, with a protein-restricted diet and medicines L-carnitine and metronidazole. - Decompensation of PA may cause severe neurological complications (including cerebral oedema and stroke-like episodes).
-Other complications include pancreatitis, cardiomyopathy and arrhythmias. - Treatment of acute illness is therefore urgent.
+However, an obvious cause is not always apparent.

+- The early signs of decompensation may be subtle: - Lethargy - Poor appetite/ even worse appetite than usual - Exacerbation of pre-existing neurological signs (movement disorder, etc). - Vomiting is common and should always be taken seriously. - Long-term management aims to reduce the sources of the precursors, with a protein-restricted diet and medicines L-carnitine and metronidazole (in some). - Decompensation of PA may cause severe neurological complications (including cerebral oedema and stroke-like episodes).
+Other complications include pancreatitis, cardiomyopathy and arrhythmias.

+Treatment of acute illness is therefore urgent.